📍9 Best Places To Watch Brisbane Riverfire For Viewing & Photography. (2025.)

 • Best For: Distant viewing & photography, ADF flybys.

 • Bad For: Seeing them close up.
-Southern end feels a bit far away from the magic.
+The southern end feels a bit far away from the magic.

 9. Mt Cootha Lookout.